 Add the bread cubes, parsley, onion, celery, carrot, sage, celery seed, thyme, black pepper, and turmeric to the bowl.
 Toss well to combine.

-In another bowl, beat together the eggs, evaporated milk, and chicken stock until well blended.
+In another bowl, whisk together the eggs, evaporated milk, and chicken stock until well blended and uniform in color.
 Pour over the bread cubes and mix gently.
 Let the mixture stand for 1 hour at room temperature.

 Preheat the oven to 325 degrees F. Grease a 3-quart baking dish.

-Transfer the dressing mixture to the baking dish.
-Place the stuffing in the oven and bake at 325 degrees F for 1 to 1 1/2 hours or until it is golden brown and cooked in the middle.
+Transfer the dressing mixture to the prepared baking dish.
+Place the dish in the oven and bake at 325 degrees F for 1 to 1 1/2 hours or until it is golden brown and cooked in the middle.

 Serve the Amish dressing hot.